amytai/cinterrupts-osdi/README.md

 * `linux-kernel/config-file` config file used for our kernel compilation
 * `build-kernel.sh` script to extract Linux kernels source, apply the cinterrupts patch and compile the kernel
 * `fio` directory with fio 3.13 sources and cinterrupt patch for fio
-* `fio/fio-3.13.tgz` sources of original version of fio 3.13
+* `fio/fio-3.12.tgz` sources of original fio version 3.12
-* `fio/fio_barrier.patch` patch with cinterrupts support in fio
+* `fio/fio-3.12-barrier.patch` patch with cinterrupts support in fio + additional statistics added to fio as we used these in our results analysis
 * `build-fio.sh` script to extract fio source, apply cinterrupts patch and compile the fio
 * `utils` directory with scripts we use in our project
 * `fig5` directory with scripts to reproduce Figure 5 in the paper